Check out our Antonio Banderas photo gallery.

 He picked up a sword again in 2005’s The Legend of Zorro and put on dance shoes for 2006’s Take the Lead, a year that also saw him work with Jennifer Lopez in Bordertown.

 As time progresses, we'll have more info about Antonio Banderas here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.